RightToPrivacy/I2P-desktop/README.md

 *default $i2prouterstart / $i2prouterstop is set to i2prouter commands installed at /home/$USER/i2p/i2prouter; if you use another
 version of i2p, change the i2prouterstart / i2prouterstop variable values to meet those commands*

-(no longer requires firejail to make quicker for anyone)
 ---

 ## NEW INSTALL.SH AUTOMATED INSTALLER